wilsonmar/gapi-node/README.md

 > TECHNICAL NOTE: Batch processing using Windows server PowerShell scripts is covered at: http://powershellnotebook.com/2014/10/31/powershell-shorten-urls-with-googles-api/

-> Some have noted 403 rateLimitExceed errors after 300 insert requests within an hour.
+> Some have notice "403 rateLimitExceed" errors after 300 insert requests within an hour.
+So this may be a show-stopper for you using this Google service.
+Competing services include bit.ly, awe.sm, and others.
+Twitter now has its own t.co service automatically applied to URLs in tweets.

 12. Click on the **Credentials** link within the API & auth section at the left menu.